 Risk management is the process of identifying, assessing and monitoring both enterprise and portfolio risks in order to minimize unanticipated losses and uncompensated risks and optimizes the reward/risk ratio.
 A risk management system encompasses the scope of risks to be managed. the process/systems and procedures to manage risk along with the roles and responsibilities of individual involved in risk management function.
 The framework should be comprehensive enough to capture all risks a CIS is exposed to and have flexibility to accommodate any change- in business activities.
 An effective risk management framework includes: -

-80SECP Circular No. 15 of 2018 dated July 17,2018
+90SECP Circular No. 15 of 2018 dated July 17,2018

-- Risk Governance
+- (a) Risk Governance

-- Risk Management Process and Procedure
+- (b) Risk Management Process and Procedure

-- Portfolio Risk Measurement
+- (c) Portfolio Risk Measurement

-- Operational Risk Management
+- (d) Operational Risk Management